 I’ve only seen one bird collide at my home.
 Does that mean my windows aren’t a problem?

 You may not be aware of how many birds are colliding if you are away during the day, in another room, or otherwise not constantly monitoring your windows.
 You may also may not find any dead or stunned birds because these are quickly picked off by neighbourhood cats or other animals.

-Treating potentially hazardous windows as well as clear deck railings, even if you’ve only seen one or two collisions, could save many more birds than you think.
+Treating potentially hazardous windows as well as clear deck or balcony railings, even if you’ve only seen one or two collisions, could save many more birds than you think.

 Will preventing collisions at my home ruin my view?

 Many effective products for collision prevention are unobtrusive, or decorative and attractive.
 Volunteers who use these products at their homes report that they don’t even notice them, much like window screens.
 And watching birds through the window is much more enjoyable when you know you’ve done what you can to make that window safe.